enmaesprogramador/enmaesprogramador/README.md

 I am a passionate technologist from the Dominican Republic, looking for great opportunities to develop my skills.
 I have great interest in, artificial intelligence, human-computer interactions, and everything in between.
 ## 🛠 Skills
 Python with Pandas, Numpy, Matplotlib, SQL
-Excel, Microsoft Power BI are technologies that I use for Analysis and Science of Data and ML
+Excel, Microsoft Power BI are technologies that I use for Data Analysis and Coding.

 ## Knowledge